 What is security testing?

-What is the need to have security testing?
+What are the benefits of security testing?

-It fits the QA role
+1. It fits the QA role

-A high-quality application is a secure application
+2. A high-quality application is a secure application

-Security QA is cost-effective
+3. Security QA is cost-effective

 The cost of fixing a security flaw post-release is significantly higher than fixing it during the development phase.
 It is important to note that vulnerabilities are often discovered only after the product has been deployed.

 QA teams with expertise in application security testing can help organizations save time and money by identifying potential security risks early on in the SDLC.